 Anyway, tapes—objectively speaking—are pretty crappy, but they’re a…. unique music format.
 I’ll give them that.

 Oh, and speaking of Chicago, did you not make it, but would like to deceive your friends and pretend that you did?
 We can help!
 Just buy one of the limited edition posters we had made for the show.
 Years from now you can point at the wall in your basement and tell your buddies, “Yeah, I saw Banner Pilot before they turned into a ska band,” and watch them gape in amazement.
-Go to our store page and check it out.
 These are sweet, high quality silkscreened posters.
 And — I’m not just saying this — we barely have any left, so grab one now if you want one.
 “Act now!”, in other words.

 -Nate